-You will live and work in Ghandruk.
+You’ll live and work in Ghandruk.
 This picturesque rural village is located in the Annapurna mountain range in Nepal.
-Ghandruk is home to truly spectacular views of the Himalayan mountains as well as plenty of friendly people.
-You will stay at a guesthouse.
+Ghandruk is home to truly spectacular views of the Himalayan mountains, as well as plenty of friendly people.
+You’ll stay at a guesthouse.

 Pokhara, one of the largest cities in Nepal, is the closest city.
 Simultaneously vibrant and laid-back, Pokhara is home to plenty of attractions and restaurants, making it an ideal weekend getaway spot.